 This is the story of the choices made by those wearing a badge and the stagecoach robbers fleeing the law.

 Tom Bell, aka Thomas Hodges, and Richard Barter served time at San Quentin in the mid-1850s.
-Bell escaped and after Barter’s release, the two began riding together.
-Barter later became better known as Rattlesnake Dick.
+Bell escaped and reunited with Barter after his release.
+Barter was better known as Rattlesnake Dick.
 Both met their fates at the hands of others.
 Bell was killed by a posse near Firebaugh while Barter was killed in a gunfight with a posse near Auburn.
 (Read their story.)

 Charles Boles made his way west and became one of the most famous stage robbers in history.
 Going by Black Bart, it’s estimated he robbed 28 stagecoaches between 1877 and 1883.
 Also known as the Poet of the Sierra or the Gentleman Bandit, Boles was noted for being polite and never firing a shot.
 Detectives managed to track him down to San Francisco.
 He was sent to San Quentin where he learned pharmacy skills and vowed never to return to prison.
 His trail runs cold after he was paroled.
 (Read Black Bart’s story.)